prasadgaikwad-afk/HRA/README.md

 All the frames extracted from videos were re-sized to 224 × 224 shape to feed the to the model.

 ## Data Set

 UCF101 dataset

+UCF101 is an action recognition data set of realistic action videos, collected from YouTube, having 101 action categories.
+This data set is an extension of UCF50 data set which has 50 action categories.

 ## Achitecture

+A convolutional neural
+network extracts the features of the video while an LSTM neural network classifies the video into a certain category.

 ![](a.png)